golang/proposal/design/45713-workspace.md

     directive for the given path
 *   `-replace` and `-dropreplace` will work exactly as they do for `go mod edit`

-### Syncing the workspace's buildlist back ot workspace modules
+### Syncing the workspace's buildlist back to workspace modules

 `go work sync` pushes the module versions of dependency modules back into the go.mod files of the dependency modules.
 It does this